 Reservations that completed during a previous billing period

-Reservations that were cancelled but still resulted in a Vrbo commission or cancellation-related fee
+Cancelled reservations that still resulted in a commission or cancellation-related fee

 Other reservation adjustments processed by Vrbo